Organised Labour Dissenters Threaten To Sue Over Union's 'Unlawful' Galamsey Strike

 "We don’t want to see a situation where a hasty decision is taken and innocent people suffer,” he said.

-Meanwhile, the Ghana Medical Association (GMA) said that while it stands in solidarity with organised labour in its fight against galamsey, it cannot join the October 10 strike.
+Meanwhile, the Ghana Medical Association (GMA) said that while it stands in solidarity with Organised Labour in its fight against galamsey, it would not join the October 10 strike.

 GMA president faces impeachment